nithin212/Classification-Supervised-Learning/README.md

-#### Main Two types of Machine LEarning algorithms are Supervised Learning and Unsupervised Algorithm
+# Main Two types of Machine LEarning algorithms are Supervised Learning and Unsupervised Algorithm.

+##### - S

 # Classification-Supervised-Learning--Machine-Learning